-The Old Bali Blog « Dutch colonial massacres and compensation from the Netherlands in Indonesia (1621-1949)
+The Really Old Bali Blog (2013-2015) « Dutch colonial massacres in Indonesia from 1945-1949, and compensation from Holland [Updated 2020]

 Well, putting it off really paid off.

-Ten women from South Sulawesi aged between 90-100 were awarded 20,000 euros for their husbands' heads by the visiting Dutch foreign minister – out of a conservative 1,500-5,000 murdered by Dutch Captain Westerling's brutal Special Forces, the Depot Speciale Troepen.
+Ten women from South Sulawesi aged between 80-100 were awarded 20,000 euros for their husbands' heads by the visiting Dutch foreign minister – out of a conservative 1,500-5,000 murdered by Dutch Captain Westerling's brutal Special Forces, the Depot Speciale Troepen.

 In something akin to the US 'pacification' of villages during the Vietnam War, Captain Raymond Westerling's method was execution on the spot.

-This became known as the 'Westerling Method'.
+This became known as 'The Westerling Method'.

 They were shot without any further investigation.

+Nicknamed 'The Turk', Westerling was born to a Greek mother and a Dutch antique-dealer father in Istanbul.
 Trained by British Commandos, he never saw combat during the entire Second World War – instead joining the KNIL in 1945 in its bootless attempt to bring Dutch rule back to Indonesia.

 'We planted a stake in the middle of the village and on it we impaled the head of Terakan.
 Beneath it we nailed a polite warning to the members of his band that if they persisted in their evil-doing, their heads would join his.'

-The Westerling Massacres weren't the only cases of out-of-control slaughter in VOC- and Dutch-Colonial-ruled Indonesia.
+The Westerling Massacres weren't the only cases of out-of-control slaughter in VOC- and Dutch colonial-ruled Indonesia.

-Among others, 13,000-15,000 on Banda Island in 1621; 10,000 Chinese in Jakarta in 1740; 46 cooked to death on the Bondowoso Death Train, or 'Gerbong maut' in 1947.
-430 slaughtered in Rawagede, West Java, also in 1947 – only ten of their relatives were compensated, too.
+Among others, 13,000-15,000 on the Banda Islands in 1621; 10,000 Chinese in Jakarta in 1740; 46 cooked to death on the Bondowoso Death Train, or 'Gerbong maut' in 1947; and 430 slaughtered in Rawagede, West Java, also in 1947 – only ten of their relatives were compensated, too.